yetanalytics/lrsql/doc/oidc/auth0.md

 ![API permissions](../images/oidc/auth0/04_api_permissions.png)

-(For simplicity we will not be adding more specialized scopes such as `statements/read/mine`.)
+(For simplicity we will not be adding more specialized permissions such as `lrs:statements/read/mine`.)

 ### Role Setup